 The Ancestral Puebloan people lived here between 1150 and 1550 AD.
 They lived not only in the caves in the cliff walls but also in adobe brick dwellings.
 A large group of buildings very similar to those at Aztec Ruins National Monument fills a field and is called Tyuonyi Village.
-Other adobe brick buildings were built as extensions off the cliff dwellings in the cliff walls.
+Other masonry buildings were built as extensions off the cliff dwellings in the cliff walls.

 Adolph Bandelier first saw the ruins in 1880.
 Then, in the early 1930’s, CCC workers created a huge camp to house themselves as they set about stabilizing and reconstructing the ruins.
 A reconstructed “Talus House” has been rebuilt and was easy to see as we passed it on the Main Loop Trail.

 Bandelier National Monument is so popular that visitors arriving during the prime daytime hours between mid-May and mid-October must take a free shuttle bus into the park.
 The free Atomic City Transit bus picks people up in nearby Los Alamos, home of the secret Manhattan Project that developed the atomic bomb in the 1940’s.